sin5678/inav_cn_wiki/Modes.md

 ### Angle

 In this auto-leveled mode the roll and pitch channels control the angle between the relevant axis and the vertical, achieving leveled flight just by leaving the sticks centered.
+Maximum banking angle is limited by `max_angle_inclination_rll` and `max_angle_inclination_pit`

 ### Horizon

 This hybrid mode works exactly like the previous ANGLE mode with centered roll and pitch sticks (thus enabling auto-leveled flight), then gradually behaves more and more like the default RATE mode as the sticks are moved away from the center position.
+Which means it has no limitation on banking angle and can do flips.

 ### MAG